kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/1.0.0-rc5/2012-01-01-bulk-importing.md

 ### Running the Example

-Run the bulk import tool by specifying `SongMetadataBulkImporter` as the importer, the Kiji table `songs` as the output, and `song-metadata.json` as the input with the following command:
+Run the bulk import tool by specifying `SongMetadataBulkImporter` as the importer, the Kiji table +`songs` as the output, and `song-metadata.json` as the input with the following command:

 <div class="userinput">
 {% highlight bash %}